Peru 2010

 Near Satipo is a small village called Mariposa (the Spanish word for butterfly) where we found various Catasticta, Pereute, Memphis, and Parides species.
 The local trout farm provided us with a fabulous late lunch, after which we spent another hour on the trails before returning to Satipo.

-image 16 - Learn Butterflies
+image 16 - Butterflies Store

 Looking towards the beautiful Andean foothills, from Mariposa, near Satipo © Adrian Hoskins